lm-Ashish-Shinde/QR_POC/readme.txt

+Features of yeqown/go-qrcode:-
+    1. Specifying cell shape allowably with WithCustomShape, WithCircleShape (default is rectangle).
+    2. Specifying output file's format with WithBuiltinImageEncoder, WithCustomImageEncoder (default is JPEG).
+    3. Not only shape of cell, but also color of QR Code background and foreground color.
+    4. WithLogoImage, WithLogoImageFilePNG, WithLogoImageFileJPEG help you add an icon at the central of QR Code.
+    5. WithBorderWidth allows to specify any width of 4 sides around the qrcode.
+    6. WebAssembly support.
+    7. support Halftone QR Codes.

 Viewing Distance for QR code :-
         1.The size of qr code, its correction level, device camera quality affects the scaning Distance of qr code.
         2.The general rule of thumb is a 10:1 distance-to-size ratio, meaning that the QR code size should be 1/10th of the distance from which it will be scanned.
         3.For example, if you anticipate users scanning a QR code from a distance of 1 meter (approximately 39 inches), a QR code size of around 10-15 cm (4-6 inches) in physical dimensions or around 400-600 pixels in each dimension could be appropriate.
 This provides enough detail and clarity for reliable scanning without requiring users to get too close to the QR code.